walesey/go-engine/README.md

 * engine - package Is the high level engine interface that handles a lot of boilerplate stuff.
 * controller - package Is the api for keyboard/mouse/joystick controllers. (see examples/simple/main.go)
 * assets - asset management for images and obj files.
-* vectormath - package contains useful vector math functions and types used throughout the engine.

 ## Important Interfaces and Structs
 * renderer.Entity (interface) - anything that can be moved, rotated and scaled. (eg. Camera/Node/ParticleEmitter)